-To write and debug code running under cygwin, download and install Wing IDE for Windows on your machine.
-There is no Wing IDE for cygwin specifically but you can set up Wing IDE for Windows to work with Python code that is running under cygwin.
+To write and debug code running under cygwin, download and install Wing for Windows on your machine.
+There is no Wing for cygwin specifically but you can set up Wing for Windows to work with Python code that is running under cygwin.

 Cygwin has a different view of the file system than the paths used by Windows applications.
 This causes problems when code is debugged since Wing cannot find the files referenced by their cygwin name.